yuko1101/enka-network-api/README.md

 ### Features
 - User Data and Character Status using EnkaNetwork.
 - All Characters and All Weapons Data.
 (Including More Advanced Info, such as Skill Attributes and Weapon Refiments.)
 - Cache Updater for the new update of Genshin Impact.
-(Update character and weapons immediately.)
+(Update characters and weapons immediately.)

 ## Installation